Program Highlights

 Program Outcomes

-The MLT Program requires that students behave professionally and conduct themselves as expected of employees in the workplace.
-As medical laboratory professionals, our duty is to the patient, placing their welfare above their own needs and desires and ensuring that each patient receives the highest quality of care.
+The MLS Program requires that students behave professionally and conduct themselves as expected of employees in the workplace.
+As medical laboratory professionals, our duty is to the patient, placing their welfare first and ensuring that each patient receives the highest quality of care.

 They have the requisite knowledge and skills to educate laboratory professionals, other health care professionals, and others in the laboratory practice and the public.